 When summer is in full swing, you can bet that people will want to be outdoors.
 Unfortunately, it's also the time that mosquitoes come out.
 You should take care to protect yourself from West Nile virus, one of many germs that mosquitoes can carry.
 The insects pick up the virus by feeding on infected birds and transmit the disease when they bite other animals.
 The virus has been found in many different species, including horses, cats, squirrels, and, of course, humans.

 Humans usually catch the disease from mosquitoes, though, not from infected people, birds, horses, or pets.
-However, researchers at the Centers for Disease Control and Prevention have confirmed that four organ transplant patients developed the disease in 2002 after receiving organs from the same infected donor, and one of the patients died.
+However, 20 ago, researchers at the Centers for Disease Control and Prevention confirmed that four organ transplant patients developed the disease after receiving organs from the same infected donor, and one of the patients died.